What is the Continuous Registration Challenge?

 - How do I participate?
 Implement your registration method in SuperElastix and commit your code via a pull request (PR) to the SuperElastix repository on Github (see an example implementation here).
 Then make a paremeter file that uses your component and commit it in the challenge folder in the SuperElastix repository.
 See a more detailed description in the documentation.
 Read more about SuperElastix here.
 Read the full developer documentation here.
 Read the SuperElastix paper here.

 - How do I get attribution for my submission?
 You will be invited to co-author a journal paper describing the results of the challenge and you will be listed as an owner of your component here.
-Your citation information is printed to the user everytime a user uses your method, and users are asked to cite your paper everytime a registration is run that uses some of your code.
+Users are asked to cite your paper everytime a registration is run that uses some of your code.

 - Do I have to write an entire registration algorithm to participate?
 No!
 You can also tune an existing registration method in SuperElastix and just submit a parameter file!

 - Will other participants be able to see my code in the GitHub repository?
 Yes, everyone can see each others work, learn from each other, and improve from each others experience.
 That is open source.

 - Why should I participate?
 Your method will accessible to users and researchers via the SuperElastix library even after the challenge ends.
 You will be cited every time a user uses your method for academic work (SuperElastix prints your citing information everytime your submissions is used).
 You will get a build system, continuous integration (CI) testing system, and have your method automatically tested on many different data sets and continuously benchmarked against other registration algorithms during and after the challenge.
 Participating in this challenge is much easier that doing experiments yourself!

 - What is the expected outcome?
 The primary outcome is a high-quality, open source, software library that makes many different registration algorithms easily accessible to experts in other domains that just uses image registration as a tool.
 Specifically, we have launched this challenge to develop